bangdasun/LeetCode-bangda/2018/algorithms-summary.md

 Binary search: find the number that `nums[i - 1] > nums[i]`.
 Therefore, take the mid point `mid = (left + right) // 2`, if `nums[0] < nums[mid]`, then this number must at the right, update the range, set `left = mid + 1`; otherwise update the `right`.
 Could add condition to check `nums[mid + 1]` and `nums[mid - 1]`, if `nums[mid + 1] < nums[mid]`, then `nums[mid + 1]` is the smallest number, same for `nums[mid - 1] > nums[mid]`: `nums[mid]` will be the smallest.

+#### 162. Find Peak Element (array, binary search)

+- My solution

+Linear scan: append `float('-inf')` at the head and tail position of the list, then linear scan the array to find the element larger than its adjacent elements.

+-  Public solution

+Binary search: could find the global maximum with `O(log n)`.

 #### 167. Two Sum II (array, two pointers, binary search)

 - My solution